awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 (0 rows)
 ```

-### Event triggers for PostgreSQL on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.EventTriggers"></a>
+### Event triggers for RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.EventTriggers"></a>

-PostgreSQL versions 9\.5\.4 and higher support event triggers, and Amazon RDS supports event triggers for these versions\.
-You can use the master user account to create, modify, rename, and delete event triggers\.
+All current PostgreSQL versions support event triggers, and so do all available versions of RDS for PostgreSQL\.
+You can use the main user account \(default, `postgres`\) to create, modify, rename, and delete event triggers\.
 Event triggers are at the DB instance level, so they can apply to all databases on an instance\.

 For example, the following code creates an event trigger that prints the current user at the end of every DDL command\.

 ```
 CREATE OR REPLACE FUNCTION raise_notice_func()
     RETURNS event_trigger
     LANGUAGE plpgsql AS
 $$
 BEGIN
     RAISE NOTICE 'In trigger function: %', current_user;
 END;
 $$;

 CREATE EVENT TRIGGER event_trigger_1
     ON ddl_command_end
 EXECUTE PROCEDURE raise_notice_func();
 ```